Skip to main content

 Happy Diwali to you all and a Diwali outfit

-It was a lovely Fall morning and contouring to that was the quintessential rain.
-How gorgeous imagine.
-I was on my window having A cup of Assam tea alone beautiful, but if I had company it would have been sheer bliss.
+It was a lovely Fall morning, and complementing that was the quintessential rain.
+How gorgeous, imagine.
+I was at my window, having a cup of Assam tea alone; it was beautiful, but with company, it would have been sheer bliss.
 My husband and son were out for the day for a swim meet.
-And Today is Diwali the festival of light.
-I feel a bit lazy, yes rain makes me lazy, and tries to hold me back close to my window.
+And Today is Diwali , the festival of light.
+I feel a bit lazy, yes, rain makes me lazy, and it tries to hold me back close to my window.
 There is no time to laze around when you have festivals.
-I quickly got up and made some Indian sweets, prepared for the Diwali special dinner, and in between that did a quick lunch fix.
+I quickly got up and made some Indian sweets, prepared for the Diwali special dinner, and in between, I had a quick lunch fix.
 When my husband and son were back, I was almost done with everything.
 Let's take you to today's Diwali outfit post.
-A red Banarasi saree with antique thread motifs all over it makes the saree heavier than regular Baanarasi sarees.
+A red Banarasi saree with antique thread motifs throughout makes the saree heavier than regular Banarasi sarees.
 That also makes the saree perfect for a fall-winter soiree and keeps you warm.
-As the saree is the hero of the whole look.
-I must say Banarasi is
+As the saree is the hero of...

 I love visiting small towns.
-There is something about a small town that always intrigues me, the spirit, the charm, or its own heart.
-Every small town owns a character far from the urban spin, offbeat food, alleys, by lanes.
-Small Towns always carry one of a kind character and signature whether it's smell, flavor, food or people.
-Whenever you visit a small town you always find something new and interesting.
-Last week during my fall visit to New Hampshire white mountain region, I visited Littleton, a hidden gem indeed with a great river walk, covered bridge, first methodist church, shopping both local and global, great restaurants and cafes make a lovely town to visit and unwind.
-Whether you spend a day or two or take a walk on the riverwalk alongside the cover bridge or grab a cup of coffee or tea from the local cafe with a seasonal flavored muffin or bread or walk in the vibrant main street with the pretty shops, it will take a
+There is something about a small town that always intrigues me: the spirit, the charm, or its own heart.
+Every small town has a character far removed from the urban spin, with offbeat food, alleys, and bylanes.
+Small Towns always carry a one-of-a-kind character and signature, whether it's smell, flavor, food, or people.
+Whenever you visit a small town, you always find something new and interesting.
+Last week, during my fall visit to the New Hampshire White Mountain region, I visited Littleton, a hidden gem indeed, with a great river walk, a covered bridge, the First Methodist Church, shopping both local and global, and great restaurants and cafes that make a lovely town to visit and unwind.
+Whether you spend a day or two or take a walk on the riverwalk alongside the cover bridge, please grab a cup of coffee or tea from the local cafe with a seasonal flavored muffin or ...

 Indian festive look 4